-If tyre pressures are checked while the vehicle is inside a protected covered area (e.g., a garage) and subsequently driven in lower outdoor temperatures, tyre under-inflation could occur.
+If tyre pressures are checked while the vehicle is inside a protected covered area (e.g. a garage) and subsequently driven in lower outdoor temperatures, tyre under-inflation could occur.

 A slight pressure loss occurs naturally with time.
-If this exceeds 14 kPa (0.14bar/2 psi) per week, have the cause investigated and rectified by qualified personnel.
+If this exceeds 14 kPa / 1.4bar / 2 psi per week, have the cause investigated and rectified by qualified personnel.

-If it is necessary to check the tyre pressures when the tyres are warm, you should expect the pressures to have increased by up to 30 - 40 kPa (0.3 - 0.4 bar/4 - 6 psi).
+If it is necessary to check tyre pressures when the tyres are warm, you should expect the pressures to have increased by up to 30 - 40kPa / 0.3 - 0.4 bar/ 4 - 6 psi.
 Do not reduce the tyre pressures to the cold inflation pressure under these circumstances.
 Allow the tyres to cool fully before adjusting the pressures.
+For standard tyre pressures see 216, WHEEL AND TYRE SIZES.